asfadmin/Discovery-MkDocs-Test/markdown-docs/api/keywords.en.md

 		- ALOS, A3, AIRSAR, AS, ERS, ERS-1, E1, ERS-2, E2, JERS-1, J1, RADARSAT-1, R1, SEASAT, SS, S1, Sentinel, Sentinel-1, Sentinel-1A, SA, Sentinel-1B, Sentinel-1 Interferogram (BETA), SB, SIR-C, SMAP, SP, UAVSAR, UA

 - <span style="color: #236192; font-size: 20px;">instrument</span>
+	- See also 'dataset'.
+Dataset is the preferred keyword when possible.
 	- This keyword has constants provided through asf_search.
 More information can be found [here](/asf_search/searching/#keywords).
 	- See also 'platform'
 	- Remote sensing instrument that acquired the data.
 For some platforms, such as ALOS, there are multiple instruments to choose from.